the transition to digital journalism

 - Americans Believe Internet News Most Reliable - Zogby International, June 2009

-While the trend toward online is clear, the shift has tapered off in recent years.
-As of the end of 2007, about 25 percent of people in the U.S. still said they haven't ever been online.
+While the trend toward online is clear, not everyone is embracing it.
+As of the end of 2007, about 25 percent of people in the U.S. still said they hadn't ever been online.

 For print and broadcast organizations, this means a core group of their audience remains wedded to traditional products and often resistant to getting news online.

 For additional statistics on trends in consumption of traditional news media see:

 - The State of the News Media 2010 - Pew Project for Excellence in Journalism - includes data on newspaper, magazine, network television, local television, cable television and radio audiences.